draculaskitten/scbi-trade-bot/README.md

 Functionality and Use Research of Dyno Bot https://www.dynobot.net/
 Configuring a JavaScript Environment https://italonascimento.github.io/configuring-a-basic-environment-for-javascript-development/
 Enhanced Map Structure with Utilities https://github.com/eslachance/enmap
+Discord js and Bot Guide by yorkgrimes https://anidiots.guide/
 Using Atom IDE https://anidiots.guide/other-guides/installing-and-using-a-proper-editor.html
 Maybe OpenShift? www.openshift.com
 theli0nheart's work on a similar project which i'll hopefully get permission for some more of soon [items.json]